lkxv333/EventPriming_RVT/README.md

 Base Model used : RVT   https://github.com/uzh-rpg/RVT

 To use the code in this repository, clone the RVT model and download the MOD-DSEC dataset.
+After applying codes in this repo, run RVT evaluation as instructed in the repo.

 **Objective** :
 Data preprocessing from MOD-DSEC dataset into RVT compatible dataset.